New York Alcohol Laws

 Does the New York State Liquor Authority approve online alcohol training courses?

 Yes.
-Our on- and off-premise Alcohol Training Awareness Program courses are 100% online and have been approved to meet New York State Liquor Authority training requirements.
+Our on- and off-premises Alcohol Training Awareness Program courses are 100% online and have been approved to meet New York State Liquor Authority training requirements.

-Do I need on-premise or off-premise ATAP certification?
+Do I need on-premises or off-premises ATAP certification?

-The On-Premise course is for waiters, bartenders and other employees who serve alcohol that will be consumed on-site at establishments such as restaurants or bars.
-The Off-Premise course is for those selling alcohol for consumption off the premises, such as employees of liquor stores, grocery stores, convenience stores or gas stations.
+The On-Premises course is for waiters, bartenders and other employees who serve alcohol that will be consumed on-site at establishments such as restaurants or bars.
+The Off-Premises course is for those selling alcohol for consumption off the premises, such as employees of liquor stores, grocery stores, convenience stores or gas stations.

 How long will my ATAP certification be valid?